Wednesday 8 May 2024

 None of this "navigation" has ever included simply informing others of said diagnoses and expecting reasonable accommodation.

-Reasonable accommodation, for this stuff mainly consists of just not punishing me in any way for not being or appearing "normal".
+Reasonable accommodation for this stuff mainly consists of just not punishing me in any way for not being or appearing "normal".

 No having to move things around, provide a chair, make sure ramps and doorways are up to code and clear, make a normally freight or employees only elevator available, assign an employee to help me with things.
 Nope.
 Nothing requiring as much effort as that.
 JUST not insisting I try harder to "be normal", and/or punishing me when I fail.
 That's all.